COBA-NIH/i2kconference/index.md

 ***How many people should I expect to show up?***

-The distributed way this is run will make it hard for us to say this for sure, but last year’s Virtual I2K meeting attracted several hundred total attendees.
+The distributed way this is run will make it hard for us to say this for sure, but last year’s Virtual I2K meeting attracted several hundred total attendees and individual sessions had dozens to a couple of hundred live attendees.
 We will be asking attendees to indicate interest in particular tutorials ahead of time, but we will not be controlling who finally shows up on the actual day.

 ### **For tutorial attendees**